vasily-kartashov/cambodian-system-of-writing/03-consonant-symbols.md

 * ... /prap/ to tell
 * ... /chup/ to stop

-### 4. The Symbol ... /taa/
+### 4. The Symbol ត /tɑɑ/

-The symbol ... is normally pronounced /t/ (... /taa/ ‘old man’, ... /.../ ‘to examine’), but when it occurs as the initial symbol of disyllabic words whose first syllable ends in a nasal /m, n, ñ, or .../, it is pronounced /d/; e.g. ... /.../ gift.
+The symbol ត is normally pronounced /t/ (... /taa/ ‘old man’, ... /.../ ‘to examine’), but when it occurs as the initial symbol of disyllabic words whose first syllable ends in a nasal /m, n, ñ, or .../, it is pronounced /d/; e.g. ... /.../ gift.
 In the official _Cambodian Dictionary_ .. is used as the initial for all disyllables whose underlying form is spelled with a ... or ... e.g.:

-* ... /.../ to continue > ... /.../ extension
+* ត /tɑɑ/ to continue > ... /dɑmnɑɑ/ extension
-* ... /tlay/ to be valuable > ... /.../ value
+* ... /tlay/ to be valuable > ... /dɑmlay/ value

 Derivatives of bases spelled with ... /d/ are spelled with ....